 Before I talk about the ingredients that make up the atomic buffalo turd, I need to speak to the name.
 I have no idea where the name for these came from and even though atomic buffalo turds (aka ABT) have an unappealing name, the taste of them is lights out delicious!
+ABT’s have been all over BBQ circles for years and many people seem to have their own variation on these bite size treats.
 It is hard to describe these little delights to someone who has never had them before.
 I like jalapeno poppers as much as anyone, but these ABTs kick basic jalapeno poppers into the ground.
 They are seriously that good.

 The smokie is part of what makes the ABTs so much better than your standard popper.
 It is the combination of flavours in the smokie, bacon, cheese filling and jalapeno pepper that make every bite outstanding.
 Smoking these guys in my Electric Bradley Smoker enhances the flavour even more.
 It is possible to bake these in the oven or grill them but they do not hold a candle to the smoked version.
 I am not a fan of them grilled as the temperature needs to be low so that the jalapeno can be cooked through.
 Most grills struggle to have a low heat (below 250F) and the ABTs can have the bacon overcooked and the jalapeno undercooked.